Production Assistant Invoice Template

 A production assistant invoice is a document that is used to request payment for services rendered during the production of a film or television show.
 The invoice should be signed by the production assistant and sent to the production company’s accounting department.
 The production company will then issue payment to the production assistant for the services rendered.

-Production assistants are generally viewed as the “Jack of all Trades” position on film sets, as they can do relatively anything they are requested of, short of tasks that require professional training.
-Those interested in a film career often take job openings for PAs to provide a springboard for launching them into related professions such as cinematographers, directors, actors, and other production positions.
+Production assistants are generally viewed as a “jack of all trades” on film sets, as they can do relatively anything they are requested, short of tasks that require professional training.
+People interested in a film career often take job openings for PAs to provide a springboard for launching them into related professions such as cinematographers, directors, actors, and other production positions.

 - Run errands